Google Ads certification is an important credential for marketers.

 The certification program used to be a standalone program and had a cost attached to taking exams.

-That changed with the creation of the Google Partners program and has further evolved with the migration to the Google Academy for Ads in 2018.
+That changed with the creation of the Google Partners program and has further evolved with the migration to the Google Academy for Ads in 2018, and more recently a rebrand to Skillshop.

-Individual certification still works in very much the same way it did a few years ago (before Google AdWords was rebranded as Google Ads).
+Individual certification still works in very much the same way it did a few years ago with training content and exams (before Google AdWords was rebranded as Google Ads).

-However, the connection with the Google Partners program, the new standalone Academy for Ads, and the changes over the years can be confusing for individuals and students.
+However, the connection with the Google Partners program, the move to a standalone platform, and more recent changes over the years can be confusing for individuals and students.

 Certification has become a minimum or expected requirement even for entry-level search marketing roles for agencies and corporations over the years.